dashaw92/WordCounter/README.md

 ### Word counter

-This is a program that hooks the keyboard at a low level thanks [this library](http://www.dylansweb.com/2014/10/low-level-global-keyboard-hook-sink-in-c-net/).
+This is a program that hooks the keyboard at a low level thanks to [this library](http://www.dylansweb.com/2014/10/low-level-global-keyboard-hook-sink-in-c-net/).

 If a letter key is pressed, it is appended to a string `current_word`.
 When the space or enter keys are pressed, the `current_word` is checked against all subscribed words, and if it matches any words, that word's counter is incremented by one.
 The `current_word` value is reset to `""`, ready to parse the next word.